gggeek/yet-another-waf-core/README.md

 ## Requirements:

-PHP 8.2 and up, with extension: ctype, curl, json and zlib.
+PHP 8.2 and up, with extension: ctype, json and zlib (curl extension recommended).

 A webserver to run it.

-If you want to have the proxy listening on a unix socket instead of an http port, choose an http server which can do that: as of June 2026 Nginx and frankenPHP can, while Apache can't.
+If you want to have the proxy listening on a unix socket instead of an http port, choose an http server which can do that: as of June 2026 Nginx and FrankenPHP can, while Apache can't.

 Either the `symfony/http-client` or `guzzlehttp/guzzle` php package.